 – Tam Loben, from “Complacent Frontiers”

 The city had been beautiful, once.
 At planetfall, a millennium ago, Rabinadat was the capital of the world’s colonies.
-Now, both the city and the Attuned temple it housed were far from the height of their grandeur.
+But its fall from grandeur had been long, harsh, and far.
 The great Arken spires and towers had, for the most part, been torn down and re-purposed.
+The outer walls remained, built from the hulls of the grand space-faring ships.
+But their workings, the hidden veins and broken hums of the great machines, was a language now foreign to the children of this world.
 As the light of the colonial days receded, the men and women of Rekem pulled their monuments down with them into the dirt.

-Row after row of squat buildings filled the former courtyards, connected by walkways of flattened stone.
+The rot reached even to the great Attuned Temple, the centerpiece around which the old city was built.
+Row after row of squat buildings filled its former courtyards, connected by walkways of flattened stone.
 Behind their woven doors, men smelling of sweat and earth stirred in the final throes of sleep.
 Tufts of smoke peaked from the chimneys of the main kitchens, wreathing the grounds with the scent of burning reeds.
 Somewhere, the youngest initiates were kneading rough dough into flat discs, preparing them for the fire.
 Smoked fish were being pulled from the stores, and feet shuffled in the caverns below, hustling from one live trap to another.